cilium/cilium/Documentation/network/servicemesh/gateway-api/header.rst

         x-forwarded-proto=http
         x-request-id=61a72702-3dfa-4bc3-a21c-7544ef36af7b

-A curl is successful and in the body of the response sent back from the echo server, you can see the HTTP Header from the incoming request.
+If the curl succeeds, you can see the HTTP Header from the incoming request in the body of the response sent back from the echo server.
+You can also see that the Gateway added the header.
-Note how the header had been added by the Gateway.

-Headers can also be removed, by using the ``remove`` keyword and a list of header names.
+You can also remove headers with the ``remove`` keyword and a list of header names.

 .. code-block:: shell-session